-- Decrease in black bin waste and an increase in blue and brown bin waste - Reduction in the amount of biodegradable municipal waste sent to landfill - Increase in the amount of household waste that is recycled - Over £39k awarded to 18 environmental improvement projects through 'Down Your Street - Live Here, Love Here'
+Neighbourhood Services Working Group established © Decrease in black bin waste and increase in blue and brown bin waste Δ Reduction in the amount of biodegradable municipal waste sent to landfill \triangle Increase in the amount of household waste that is recycled Over £52k awarded to 25 environmental improvement projects through 'Down Your Street - Live Here, Love Here' © Reduction in the street cleanliness score across the District Downpatrick Household Waste Recycling Centre delayed =

 However, we know we can do more.
-This performance improvement objective has therefore been carried forward to 2018-19 and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made, where projects have been subject to delay and the key improvement activities planned for the coming year.
+This performance improvement objective has therefore been carried forward to 2019-20 and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made, where projects have been subject to delay and the key improvement activities planned for the coming year.